BladeRunnerJS/brjs-site/docs/use/config.md

 `.js-style` contains a single line that specifies the JavaScript coding style for a directory,
 	for use by AssetPlugins to determine which type of SourceModule to create for each source file.
-`js=style` files in parent directories apply to any sub-directories and styles in sub-directories will override those in parent directories.
+`js-style` files in parent directories apply to any sub-directories and styles in sub-directories will override those in parent directories.
 Styles can be overridden multiple times, for example if an app has the style 'style1', a bladeset can have the style 'style2',
 	and a blade inside that bladeset could have the style 'style1'.